Finding things to do in London is easy to do.

 2. The London Eye

-London Eye, at 135m high, will give you panoramic views of London city and London landmarks, especially Big Ben.
-A rotation takes 30mins for the 32 capsules.
+The London Eye, at 135m high, offers panoramic views of London city and its landmarks, especially Big Ben.
+A rotation of the 32 capsules takes 30 minutes.

 Tickets start at £30 or £37 for Fast Track entry.
 To book tickets and prices for the Cola-Cola London Eye, click here.

-If it is time for lunch or dinner near the London Eye, a great Italian restaurant is Cucina at 3J – 3K Belvedere Rd.
+A great Italian restaurant is Cucina at 3J – 3K Belvedere Rd if it is time for lunch or dinner near the London Eye.
 Tasty dishes at surprisingly low prices for a restaurant in London.

 If Italian is not your thing, there are so many food options along this walk you will be spoilt for choice.